roq-trading/roq-api/README.md

 performance of required third-party API's or performance of specific trading strategies.
 </dd>
+<dt><strong>
-<dt><strong>What are the hardware requirements?</strong></dt>
+What are the hardware requirements?
+</strong></dt>
 <dd>
-The generic answer: <i>A high-end server with enough cores to support your use case</i>.
+The generic answer:
+<i>A high-end server with enough cores to support your use case</i>.
 However, it very much depends on the specific use case.
 Please contact us to discuss further.
 </dd>
+<dt><strong>
-<dt><strong>Why do you not open source the API and gateways?</strong></dt>
+Why do you not open source the client library and the market gateways?
+</strong></dt>
 <dd>
 An earlier version included an open sourced client API implementation.
-This, unfortunately, introduced recurring support issues which lead us to the conclusion that all parties are better served with a well defined client API only available in binary form.
+This, unfortunately, introduced recurring support issues which lead us to the conclusion that all parties are better served with a well-defined client library only available in binary form.
-License and support agreements allows us to invest the ongoing maintenance and support of gateways.
+License and support agreements allows us to invest into the ongoing maintenance and support of market gateways to the benefits of all.
 </dd>
+<dt><strong>
-<dt><strong>What is your business model?</strong></dt>
+What is your business model?
+</strong></dt>
 <ul>
 <li>License and support agreements for the gateways.</li>
 <li>Consultancy.
-For example, implementation of bespoke trading strategies.</li>
+For example, implementation of bespoke trading
+strategies.</li>
 <dd>
 </dd>
 </dl>